-2020 Democrats make final push in Iowa: ‘We are going to beat Donald Trump’
+‘No time for small ideas’: 2020 Democrats make final push in Iowa

 Ms. Warren also called in reinforcements.

 She deployed Reps.
-Jan Schakowsky of Illinois, Ayanna Pressley of Massachusetts and Deb Haaland of Mexico, as well as former HUD Secretary Julian Castro, to various get out the vote events across the state.
+Jan Schakowsky of Illinois, Ayanna Pressley of Massachusetts and Deb Haaland of Mexico, as well as former HUD Secretary Julian Castro, to various get-out-the-vote events across the state.

 Sign up for Daily Newsletters